Genotype & Nutrigenomic Analysis: Your Blueprint for Personalised Health

 Genetic testing alongside functional testing will ensure your personalised plan is truly bespoke and based on a comprehensive understanding of your body and its systems.
+This information allows us to build truly personalised nutrition and lifestyle strategies, rather than guesswork or generic advice.

 When selecting genetic testing it’s vital to chose a reputable company.
 With this in mind, I have trained with Lifecode Gxand DnaLifeⓇ and can advise you which of their genetic test would be most suitable for you.